yetanotherco/aligned_layer/docs/1_introduction/2_zkquiz.md

 cast wallet import --interactive <path_to_keystore.json>
 ```

-Then you need to obtain some funds to pay for gas and proof verification.
+Then you need to get some funds to pay for gas and proof verification.
 You can do this by using this [faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky)

 ### 2 - Answer Quiz